myn55/discord.py-nabil-bot/README.md

-Source code for my first Discord bot, powered by now-outdated discord.py.
+Source code for my first Discord bot, powered by the now-outdated discord.py API.